Skip to Content

 Not all rocks become shiny with washing, grinding, sanding, and polishing, so you need to know which ones are worth the effort.
 Stones such as jaspers, agates, and petrified wood come in intricate patterns and striking colors and can be brought to a beautiful luster.

 Aventurine and tiger’s eye are other rocks that can be made to shine.
-It is better to start with hard rocks that are very dense and without pores or voids inside them.
+It is better to start with hard rocks that are very dense and without pores or voids.

 Agate has a translucent quality that gives it an internal glow, and it polishes very brightly.
-It occurs in abundance in stream beds and dry river washes and has natural decorative patterns such as bands, swirls, moss, lace, and plumes.
+It is abundant in stream beds and dry river washes and has natural decorative patterns such as bands, swirls, moss, lace, and plumes.

 Jasper comes in various colors but is often white, gray, red, orange, brown, or yellow.
 It is more opaque than agate and also polishes nicely.

-Rocks like sandstone that consist of tiny granules are not worth polishing because they will never shine.
-Smooth, softer stones like onyx, calcite, fluorite, limestone, and dolomite are easier to polish by hand but can break easily.
+Rocks with tiny granules, like sandstone, are not worth polishing because they will never shine.
+Smooth, softer stones, like onyx, calcite, fluorite, limestone, and dolomite, are easier to polish by hand but can break easily.

-To find out if a rock will polish well, score the surface with a pocket knife.
-If the scrape mark is white or gritty, the stone will not become shiny no matter how hard you work at it.
+Score the surface with a pocket knife to determine whether a rock will polish well.
+If the scrape mark is white or gritty, the stone will not become shiny, no matter how hard you work.

 The Process of Cleaning Rocks without a Tumbler